buttons/github-buttons/README.md

 - Type: `string`
 - Default: `'octicon-mark-github'`

-Set the icon on the button.
+Set icon on button.
 A [subset](rollup.config.js) of [Octicons](https://octicons.github.com) is bundled.

 ##### `data-color-scheme`

 - Type: `string`
 - Default: `undefined`

-Define a mapping from system color scheme to widget color scheme in css-like syntax.
+Define a mapping of system color scheme to widget color scheme in css-like syntax.

-This is an _opt-in_ feature in version `>=2.3.0`. _Opt-in_ means if the `data-color-scheme` is `undefined`, it would still behave like version `<2.3.0`, where light color scheme is used under all conditions.
+This is an _opt-in_ feature in version `>=2.3.0`.
+It means if `data-color-scheme` is `undefined`, it would still behave like version `<2.3.0`, where light color scheme is used under all conditions.

-Once `data-color-scheme` is set to a string, it will inherit the default: `no-preference: light; light: light; dark: dark;`.
+Once `data-color-scheme` is set to a string, it will inherit the default mapping: `no-preference: light; light: light; dark: dark;`.

 - `no-preference: light;` means when system has no preference on color scheme, light color scheme will be used.
 - `light: light;` means when system prefers light color scheme, light color scheme will be used.